Store substantially more product in the same space as conventional warehouse racking systems with Push Back Pallet Racks.

 Push back pallet racks offer the same storage density as drive-in & drive-thru warehouse racking systems but greater selectivity.
 All loads are stored and retrieved from the aisle.
 Loads in each lane rest on a cart on a rail that slopes gently toward the front.
 When a new load is deposited into a lane, it ‘pushes back’ the one already at the face and all those behind.
 Then, when that load is picked, the contents of the lane all move gently forward again, hence the term “push back rack”.

-The objective of push back rack is to eliminate honeycombing or empty pick faces.
+The objective of push back racking systems is to eliminate honeycombing or empty pick faces.
 Obviously, the ideal application for Push back Racks will be where all loads in a lane are identical and first-in/first-out stock rotation is not crucial.

 How Push Back Racks work: Pallets are placed by forklift on nested carts riding on inclined rails.
 Each pallet is then pushed back by subsequent pallet loading, exposing the next cart.
 When removing product, the forklift takes out the front pallet, allowing the pallets on carts behind it to roll gently to the front of the rack.
 The nested carts make placement and retrieval easy.